MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform-deployment-config.md

 > [!NOTE]
 > ALM Accelerator for Power Platform (AA4PP) is currently in public preview.
 Please see [Issues currently tagged as vnext](https://github.com/microsoft/coe-starter-kit/issues?q=is%3Aopen+is%3Aissue+label%3Aalm-accelerator+label%3Avnext) for the Roadmap to be completed prior to general availability.
 While the tool is in Public Preview, you should expect that there will be breaking changes and frequent updates to address feedback from preview members.
 Additionally, the Public Preview is reliant on the experimental [Power Apps Source File Pack and Unpack Utility](https://github.com/microsoft/PowerApps-Language-Tooling) that is being developed separately from AA4PP.

 The ALM Accelerator uses json formatted files for updating **connection references, environment variables, setting permissions for AAD Groups and Dataverse teams** as well as **sharing Canvas Apps and updating ownership of solution components** such as Power Automate flows.
 The instructions below are **optional** and depend on what type of components your solution pipelines deploy.
-For instance, if your solutions only contain Dataverse Tables, Columns and Model Driven Apps with no per environment configuration or data needed then **some of these steps may not be necessary** and can be skipped.
+For instance, if your solutions contains only Dataverse tables, columns and model driven apps with no per-environment configuration or data needed then **some of these steps may not be necessary** and can be skipped.
 The following configuration files allow you to fully automate the deployment of your solutions and specify how to configure items that are specific to the environment to which the solution is being deployed.

 For an example of configuration and data deployment configuration see the ALMAcceleratorSampleSolution [Deployment Settings](https://github.com/microsoft/coe-starter-kit/blob/ALMAcceleratorSampleSolution/ALMAcceleratorSampleSolution/config/deploymentSettings.json) and [Custom Deployment Settings](https://github.com/microsoft/coe-starter-kit/blob/ALMAcceleratorSampleSolution/ALMAcceleratorSampleSolution/config/customDeploymentSettings.json)

 ## Before you start

 The following documentation is intended to be a step-by-step process for setting up deployment configuration files manually.
-However, it is **recommended that you use the in app feature to generate this information** on export of your solution.
-This document will provide details and context for the actions that are performed by the AA4PP app and pipelines and act as a reference for administrators who want to know the specifics of each step in the process.
+However, we **recommended that you use the [in-app feature](almacceleratorpowerplatform-newmaker.md) to generate this information** on export of your solution.
+This document provides details and context for the actions that are performed by the AA4PP app and pipelines and act as a reference for administrators who want to know the specifics of each step in the process.

 ## Creating a deployment settings json file

 When storing the customDeploymentSettings.json in the root of the config directory, the same configuration will apply to all environments.
 Assuming that you're using File Transformation or Token Replacement Pipeline Tasks to store all of the environment-specific information, you can specify the environment-specific values in your Pipeline Variables.
 However, **you can also create environment specific customDeploymentSettings.json files** by creating subdirectories in the config directory with the name of the Environment to allow for more flexibility.
 The directory name in this case **must match the EnvironmentName pipeline variable** you created when setting up your pipeline (Validate, Test, Production).
-If no environment-specific deployment settings json / directory is found, the pipelines will revert to the configuration in the root of the config directory.
+If no environment-specific deployment settings json and directory is found, the pipelines will revert to the configuration in the root of the config directory.

 ![Config folder sample](media/setup-almacceleratorpowerplatform-deployment-config/image-20211203085159850.png)